lunakoly/RustATmega328p/README.md

 `avr-libc` is included, don't worry.
 You'll find it in the `avr` folder.

-## `ruduino`
+## `panic_handler` & `eh_personality`

-This project uses the `ruduino` crate to configure USART and access other ATmega328p registers if needed.

-Without `ruduino` [it's vital to add manual declarations](https://users.rust-lang.org/t/solved-hello-world-no-std-build-problem/23122/4) for the `panic_handler` and the `eh_personality`:
+This project used to utilize the `ruduino` crate to configure USART and access other ATmega328p registers, but after the removal [it became mandatory to add manual declarations](https://users.rust-lang.org/t/solved-hello-world-no-std-build-problem/23122/4) for the `panic_handler` and the `eh_personality`:

 ```rust
 #![feature(lang_items)]